rohankrishnamurthi2025/Histone_Mark_Analysis_Project/README.md

 - `Bash Scripts`: contains Bash scripts used to process and automate the transfer of files between the local system and Quest
 - `Python Scripts`: contains Python scripts used to process and run intersection of both histone mark and transcription factor files

-  -`histone_overlap_1.1.ipynb`: running intersections of histone mark files from replicate experiments of the same histone mark within the same cell line
+   -`histone_overlap_1.1.ipynb`: running intersections of histone mark files from replicate experiments of the same histone mark within the same cell line, and additional processing

-  -`intersection_1.1.ipynb`:
+   -`intersection_1.1.ipynb`: running intersections of each histone mark file with each transcription factor files within every individual cell line

-  -`tf_data_1.1.ipynb`:
+   -`tf_data_1.1.ipynb`: reading in and processing transcription factor ChIP-seq files within the same cell line

 - `histone_data`: raw histone mark bed files for each replicate experiment
 - `histone_processed_data`: processed histone mark bed files within each cell line